isomerpages/govtech-gobusiness/_FAQ/1a3-permittedfaq3.md

 Checks will be conducted.
 Businesses whose employers do not provide a safe workplace, ensure employees work from home where possible, or whose workers do not adhere to safe management measures, may have to close their workplaces.

 #### **4. What should I do if my employees are unwilling to work from home because their home is not conducive for work?**
 The overarching objective of these regulations is to reduce physical interactions in order to prevent spread of COVID-19.
 Employers are required to provide the facilities necessary and direct every worker to work from home, as far as reasonably practicable.

-If employees are genuinely unable to work from home, they can be allowed to continue working in the workplace, subject to the implementation of all other Safe Management measures such as staggered working hours and physical safe distancing measures.
-Employers should be prepared to demonstrate the reasons for the employee’s being unable to work from home.
+Employees who have been working from home so far must continue to do so, and go to the office only where there is no alternative.
+Employers must demonstrate the business or operational reasons why the workers are unable to work from home despite review and redesign of work processes and arrangements.

 #### **5. Under what circumstances may I return to my workplace?**
 Employers are permitted to allow employees to go to the office if their job functions cannot be performed remotely or where demonstrably necessary (e.g. to operate a system or equipment that cannot be accessed from home, or to attend physical meetings that cannot be avoided).